-This book contains the basic information you need to complete your 2023 federal income tax return.
+This book contains the basic information you need to complete your 2024 federal income tax return.
 It gives special attention to several forms and schedules and the sections of each form most relevant to ministers.
-The companion resource-the 2024 Federal Reporting Requirements for Churches-helps churches comply with their federal tax reporting requirements throughout the year ahead.
+The companion resource-the 2025 Federal Reporting Requirements for Churches-helps churches comply with their federal tax reporting requirements throughout 2025.
+The annual Church & Clergy Tax Guide provides churches and clergy with comprehensive, detailed information for year-round tax questions and compliance.